flatland-association/flatland-book/environment/environment/stations_links.md

     }
-    note for FlatlandEdge "Either station xor line(s)" note for Fibre "May define subset of Cartesian product of from and to pins.<br/>Fibres can fork and join.<br/>Fibres must not go through other stations" note for Chain "Links in the Chain end/start at same station at different Gates"
+    note for FlatlandEdge "Either station xor line(s)" note for Fibre "May define subset of Cartesian product of from and to pins.<br/>Fibres can fork and join.<br/>Fibres must not go through other stations" note for Chain "Links in the Chain must end/start at same station at different Gates linked by a GateLink"

 ```